Endangered Species Day 2021: Third Friday in May| Significance

-This day provides an opportunity to learn about the importance of protecting the endangered species and what all actions can be taken every day to protect them.
+The day spread awareness about the importance of protecting endangered species, their habitats and taking actions necessary to protect them.
 Therefore, Endangered Species Day recognises the national conservation efforts to protect our nation's endangered species and their habitats.
-Several events and youth contest are held at various wildlife refugees, zoos, parks, community centres, aquariums, botanical gardens, libraries, schools and colleges etc.
+Several events and youth contest are held at various wildlife refuges, zoos, parks, community centres, aquariums, botanical gardens, libraries, schools and colleges etc.

 “Living wild species are like a library of books still unread.
 Our heedless destruction of them is akin to burning that library without ever having read its books.” ― John Dingell